CRXNCM/Confession-Bot/README.md

 # Telegram Confession Bot

-An anonymous confession bot for Telegram that allows users to submit confessions, comment on them, and engage in anonymous discussions.
+An anonymous confession bot for Telegram that allows users to submit confessions, comment on them, and engage in anonymous discussions with customizable profiles.

 ## Features